insolar/assured-ledger/ledger-core/v2/README.md

 # Insolar Assured Ledger

-## Introduction

 Insolar Assured Ledger is the most secure, scalable, and comprehensive business-ready blockchain platform.

-It provides:

-* Environment for running native Insolar and 3rd party applications.
+It provides an environment for running native Insolar and 3rd party applications.

 To learn what distinguishes Insolar from other blockchain projects, go through the [list of our features](https://insolar.io/platform?utm_source=Github).